Baba Dochia: The legend of Dragobete and the Babele myth

 Another version of this story is that Dragobete marries a girl against Baba Dochia's will.
 Angry with her son's decision, she sends her daughter in law to wash some black wool in the river and tells her not to come back until the wool has turned white.
 The girl tries to wash it, but the wool would not change color.
 In despair and with her hands frozen from the cold water of the river, the girl starts crying, thinking that she would never be able to see her loved husband again.
 Then Jesus sees her from the sky and feels sorry for her, so he gives her a red flower telling her to wash the wool with that.
 As soon as she washes the wool as told by Jesus, it turns white, so the girl happily returns home.
-When Baba Dochia hears about her story, she gets angry and thinks spring has come, since the man (who the girls had not recognized as being Jesus) was able to offer her a flower.
+When Baba Dochia hears about her story, she gets angry and thinks spring has come, since the man (who the girl had not recognized as being Jesus) was able to offer her a flower.
 She leaves for the mountains dressed in nine coats.
 As the weather changes fast on the mountain, she starts throwing away her coats, one by one, until she is left with no coat.
 But as soon as she drops her last coat, the weather changes again and Baba Dochia is frozen on the mountain.